MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/legal/import-tool-license-terms.md

 robots: noindex, nofollow
 ---

-Microsoft Software License Terms<br>MICROSOFT DYNAMICS 365 IMPORT TOOL (PREVIEW)
+Microsoft Software License Terms - MICROSOFT DYNAMICS 365 IMPORT TOOL (PREVIEW)
 ================================================================================

 **1.** These license terms are an agreement between you and Microsoft Corporation